dimitardanov/web-projects-showcase/README.md

-# A Showcase website of my web-projects
+# Showcase website of my web-projects

 A website to aggregate links with descriptions to my web-projects.